vladhutsal/MyHut_forum/docs/README.md

   - view the list of created topics;
   - comment topic;
   - delete comment;

-  ~~- gain accsess for deleting other people comments~~
+  - ~~gain accsess for deleting other people comments~~

  ## What can you do in the near future?
- 1. Your user page:
+### 1. Your user page:
   - edit your user page;
   - become an admin of the Hut forum;
   - update your picture;
   - message other user.

- 2. Topics list page:
+### 2. Topics list page:
     - list topics through pages;
     - add tags to your topic.

- 3. Detail topic page:
+### 3. Detail topic page:
     - like comments and post;
     - mark topic as favourite;
     - sort comments;
     - delete only topics and comments that belongs to you;
     - delete any topic or comment, if you are an admin.